Doug-Pardee/LightZombie/Templates/CameraRawProfiles/Canon/README.markdown

-# Raw profiles for new camera models
+# Raw profiles for new Canon camera models

 Users: